yukichew/yukichew/README.md

 ### Hi there, I'm Yuki. 👋🏻

-I'm a second-year software engineering student passionate about developing web and mobile applications.
+I'm a second-year software engineering student at Asia Pacific University who passionate about developing web and mobile applications.

-🚀 **About Me:**
-- 🎓 Currently pursuing my degree in software engineering at Asia Pacific University.
-- 🌐 Web and mobile app development enthusiast.

 ### 🛠️ Skills